Written by: Guest Contributor College is a big expense, and saving for it can be…

 Colleges are replacing full-time professors for cheaper part-time adjunct instructors and with less-experienced teaching assistants while increasing spending more on amenities.
 They also continue to hire more administrators than they need.

 Just last year it was reported that it was taking 5.7 years for the average student to graduate.
 The stats were just updated.
 It is now taking 6.2 years for the average student to get a four-year degree!

-More than ever parents need an unemotional third party expert to help them through this overwhelming process—a financial advisor who can help them decide the best possible way to pay for all of this.
-As a consumer, be sure to do your research and find an advisor who knows the field!
+When financial planning for college, more than ever parents need an unemotional third-party expert to help them through this overwhelming process—a financial advisor who can help them decide the best possible way to pay for all of this.
+As a consumer, be sure to do your research and find an advisor who knows the field.